 Can I Claim Compensation For Poor or Inadequate Lighting After an Accident?

+By Stephen Hudson.
+Last Updated 28th April 2023.
 Whether you are at work, walking down the street or in a public space, inadequate, nonexistent, or poor lighting can sometimes seem like more of an annoyance than a danger.
 However, a lack of lighting can be a common cause of accidents such as slips, trips, and falls.
 These accidents can even result in serious injuries.

-It could be that your workplace has inadequate lighting for you to carry out your job, or that you had a fall in a public place like a shopping center, library or leisure center or on public transport.
+It could be that your workplace has inadequate lighting for you to carry out your job, or that you had a fall in a public place like a shopping centre, library or leisure centre or on public transport.
 Wherever you were injured you could be entitled to make a claim for compensation if you can show that poor or inadequate lighting was to blame for your accident.

 Accidents and injuries which can come from you not being able to adequately see where you are going can include things like tripping on trailing wires, objects which are badly placed or even on poorly marked stairs.
 Claims for slips, trips, and falls will often have a greater chance of winning a compensation payout if it can be shown that your accident occurred as a result of bad, poor or even non-existent lighting.

 We have helped clients whose accident happened in a place such as stairwells, storerooms, and warehouses or out on the street and which was caused by damaged, poor or faulty lighting.

 When areas are badly lit it becomes much harder to avoid everyday hazards.
 You might have been injured in a badly lit area for a number of reasons.
 Sometimes a light bulb could have blown and not have been replaced, there could be poor light fittings or simply badly designed lighting layouts.